awsdocs/amazon-elasticache-docs/doc_source/memcache/SecurityGroups.AuthorizingEC2.md

-# Authorizing Network Access to an Amazon EC2 Security Group<a name="SecurityGroups.AuthorizingEC2"></a>
+# Authorizing network access to an amazon EC2 security group<a name="SecurityGroups.AuthorizingEC2"></a>

 This topic is relevant to you only if you are not running in an Amazon VPC\.
-If you are running in an Amazon VPC, see [Amazon VPCs and ElastiCache Security](VPCs.md)\.
+If you are running in an Amazon VPC, see [Amazon VPCs and ElastiCache security](VPCs.md)\.

 If you want to access your cluster from an Amazon EC2 instance, you must grant access to the Amazon EC2 security group that the EC2 instance belongs to\.
 The following procedures show you how to grant access to an Amazon EC2 Security Group\.